manojkumar9911/Lambda-calculus/README.md

 prd = λm. fst (m ss zz);

 SUBTRACTION:
-a Church numeral n is a function that applies s to z (n times). sub = λm.λn.n pred m
+A Church numeral n is a function that applies s to z (n times).

+sub = λm.λn.n pred m

 DIVISION:
 A Church numeral n is a function that applies s to z (n times).
-Division is little bit complex because we can't divide by 0,we have to return error in this case. div = λm.λn.if (isZero n) then (error "Division by zero") else (λf.λx.if (isZero m) then zero else succ (div (pred m) n) f x)
+Division is little bit complex because we can't divide by 0,we have to return error in this case.

+div = λm.λn.if (isZero n) then (error "Division by zero") else (λf.λx.if (isZero m) then zero else succ (div (pred m) n) f x)